Frequently Asked Questions

 In 2019, Kaylene and Waratah Puppies were a finalist in the Through the Woods Category (best business trading up to 10 years) in the Altitude Awards as well as a finalist in the Altitude Awards' Business Excellence Category.

 We are located in Gunning, south NSW.

-We can provide a quote for international travel (New Zealand, Singapore, Hong Kong, Hawaii)
+We can provide a quote for international travel (New Zealand, Singapore, Hong Kong, Hawaii).
+We proudly use Petraveller for all our international travel.

 Because our puppies are crate trained, they usually sleep during the flight and arrive ready to play and cuddle with their new forever family.